Ebazhanov/linkedin-skill-assessments-quizzes/mongodb/mongodb-quiz.md

 - [ ] It holds a backup copy of the database.
 - [ ] It reboots the failed server.

 #### Q16.
-You would like to know how many types of items you have in each category.
+You want to know how many types of items you have in each category.
 Which query does this?

 - [ ] `db.product.group({_id: "$category", count: {$sum:1}})`
 - [ ] `db.product.aggregate($sum: {_id: "$category", count: {$group:1}})`